-Based on methods commonly used to estimate prevalence, the number of South Carolinians with Alzheimer's disease and related disorders will double in the next fifteen years.
+Based on methods commonly used to estimate prevalence, the number of South Carolinians with Alzheimer's disease and related disorders will increase by 150% in the next fifteen years. (see Figure 1).

 Other Activities of the Office for the Study of Aging: